lammps/lammps/doc/src/pair_pace.rst

 * ACE coefficient file
 * N element names = mapping of ACE elements to atom types

-Only a single pair_coeff command is used with the {pace} style which specifies an ACE file that fully defines the potential.
+Only a single pair_coeff command is used with the *pace* style which specifies an ACE file that fully defines the potential.
 Note that unlike for other potentials, cutoffs are not set in the pair_style or pair_coeff command; they are specified in the ACE file.

-The pair_style *mliap* may be followed by an optional keyword *product* or *recursive*.
+The pair_style *mliap* may be followed by an optional keyword *product* or *recursive*, which determines which of two algorithms is used for the calculation of basis functions and derivatives.
+The default is *recursive*.

-See the :doc:`pair_coeff <pair_coeff>` doc page for alternate ways to specify the path for these ACE coefficient files.
+See the :doc:`pair_coeff <pair_coeff>` doc page for alternate ways to specify the path for the ACE coefficient file.

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""